hth313/Calypsi-tool-chains/README.md

 ## Donations

-A [donation](https://buymeacoffee.com/hth313) helps me work on this code base is very much appreciated.
+A [donation](https://buymeacoffee.com/hth313) helps me work on this code base and is very much appreciated.

 ## MOS 6502 target